 The University is facilitated in meeting these legal requirements by the Equality, Diversity and Inclusion (ED&I) Team, which is part of the wider People, Culture and Inclusion Team based in Human Resources.
-The Team supports and promotes ED&I at the University of Surrey; developing the ED&I strategy, action plans and supporting the University's Equality, Diversity and Inclusion Committee (EDIC).
+The Team supports and promotes ED&I at the University of Surrey; developing the ED&I strategy, action plans and supporting the University's Equality, Diversity and Inclusion (EDI) Executive.
 The Team is also responsible for coordinating the applications for various ED&I charters including Athena SWAN, The Race Equality Charter Mark and the Stonewall Workplace Index.
-The University currently holds an Athena SWAN institution award at Bronze level and six departmental awards (five Bronze and one Silver).
-All sixteen other departments are in the process of applying for an award.
-The University achieved a ranking of 258 in the 2019 Stonewall Workplace Index and is currently preparing the 2020 submission.
+The University currently holds an Athena SWAN institution award at Bronze level and ten departmental awards (nine Bronze and one Silver).
+All twelve other departments are in the process of applying for an award.
+The University achieved a ranking of 204 in the 2020Stonewall Workplace Index.

-The EDIC meets three times a year and is chaired by the Chief Operating Officer who is a member of the Executive Board.
-The Chairs of each Equality Working Group and the Chairs of the Faculty Equality and Diversity Committees also sit on the EDIC.
-Membership is composed of approximately twenty-five representatives across all services and functions, including Trade Union and Student Union representatives.
+The EDI Executive meets three times a year and is chaired by the Chief Operating Officer who is a member of the Executive Board.
+The Chairs of each Equality Working Group and the Chairs of the Faculty Equality and Diversity Committees sit on the EDI Forum, which reports into the EDI Executive.
+Membership of the EDI Forum is composed of approximately twenty-five representatives across all services and functions, including Trade Union and Student Union representatives.

 The REF 2021 ED&I Working Group (Annex C:4) will be working with the REF 2021 Team in conducting EIAs, and proposing corrective actions to the REF 2021 Management Group where required.
-Where the REF 2021 ED&I Working Group identifies issues that are fundamental in nature, and extend beyond the remit of REF, these will be escalated to the EDIC via the Chair of the REF 2021 ED&I Working Group, who is also a member of the EDIC.
-The EDIC will be kept informed of any corrective actions undertaken through REF 2021, to ensure that any best practice and learning can be shared beyond the REF 2021 Team.
+Where the REF 2021 ED&I Working Group identifies issues that are fundamental in nature, and extend beyond the remit of REF, these will be escalated to the EDI Executive via the Chair of the REF 2021 ED&I Working Group.
+The EDI Executive will be kept informed of any corrective actions undertaken through REF 2021, to ensure that any best practice and learning can be shared beyond the REF 2021 Team.